 In our research group, we try to understand the physics behind flares and CMEs through imaging and spectroscopic observations from a variety of space-based (SDO, RHESSI, IRIS, Hinode, STEREO, etc.) and ground-based observatories, such as Kanzelhöhe Observatory of the University of Graz.
 The scientific questions we address include: How is energy released in magnetic reconnection and transformed?
 What is the relationship of the CME dynamics and the energy release in the flare?
 How is the initial CME dynamics related to the initiation of coronal waves?

-The group is also involved in software development for the Spectrometer Telescope for Imaging X-rays (STIX) selected to fly on ESA's Solar Orbiter.
-Solar Orbiter is scheduled to be launched in 2017, to study the physics of the Sun and the inner heliosphere in an elliptical orbit of the spacecraft with a perihelion as close as 0.28 AU.
+The group is also involved in software development for the Spectrometer Telescope for Imaging X-rays (STIX) onboard ESA's Solar Orbiter mission, which was successfully launched on 2020 February 9 on an Atlas V 411 rocket from Cape Canaveral, Florida, to study the physics of the Sun and the inner heliosphere in an elliptical orbit of the spacecraft with a perihelion as close as 0.28 AU.
 The aims of STIX are to study high-energy electrons accelerated in solar flares and their propagation into interplanetary space.
 STIX uses 32 pairs of grids placed before coarsely pixelated Cadmium telluride detectors, sensitive to energies in the range 4 to 150 keV, to recover the spatial distribution from the modulation of the incoming X-ray flux depending on its directivity.